Blood Orange Margaritas

 Fill your cocktail shaker with ice, add about half the margarita mixture, then shake for about 15 seconds or until the mixture is chilled.
 Strain into the glasses.

-Garnish the glasses with a slice of blood orange and a slice of lime if desired and serve!
+Garnish the glasses with a slice of blood orange or a slice of lime if desired and serve!

 More Delicious Cocktail Recipes: